Magnesium for Brain Health: The Mineral for Mindful Minds

 Indeed, research shows a positive correlation between routine exercise and improved mental acuity.

-A balanced lifestyle incorporating both physical activity and mindful nutrition can create an optimal environment for brain health.
+A balanced lifestyle incorporating both physical activity and mindful nutrition can create an optimal for brain health.

 Now let’s explore how a well-rounded diet can further influence your cognition by maximising magnesium’s benefits.